 After I enroll, what happens when I try to log in to a protected service?

 When you try to access a service which is protected by two-factor authentication, you will first be required to type in your AccessID and password like usual.
 Once that is complete, the system will then prompt you for your second method to verify your identity, which typically is your smartphone or tablet.
 Your device will automatically get a notification confirming that you wish to log in.
 Once you approve the notification on your device, the protected system will automatically continue and log you in without any further intervention.

 Is there a guide that can help show me how the two-factor process works?

 Yes.
 You may visit guide.duosecurity.com to see examples and screenshots of the process in action.
-You may also watch Wayne State Two Factor Duo Enrollment (youtube) that details the two-factor authentication process at WSU.

 Can I add more registered devices or change my current ones?